umass-gis/workshops/content/basics-qgis/tutorial.md

 ### 3. Create a workspace for your data
 {:.no_toc}

 This is a great time to start practicing good data management!
+Refer back to the slides on [Data Organization](https://umass-gis.github.io/workshops/content/basics-qgis/gis-basics.html#data-organization) for inspiration.

 In an ideal world, you'll create a folder just for this tutorial somewhere on your hard drive.
 Ideas for what to name the folder:
 * QGIS_Workshop_Oct2020
 * Holyoke_Chicopee_Tutorial_2020_1027
 * Basics_of_QGIS_Fall20